 - Art direction.

 Most of their products are not available to purchase at a local retail store.
-TireGet carries specialty products for special vehicles, such as trailers, ATV/UTV, lawn mowers, tractors, golf carts. etc.
+TireGet carries specialty products for special vehicles, such as trailers, ATV/UTV, lawnmowers, tractors, golf carts.

-And lastly would require to optimize sales on particular products for seasonal sales.
+And lastly, it would require optimizing sales on particular products for seasonal sales.

 The Project’s Approach

-After getting understood of their main business griefs, we investigated, What evidence do they have that these problems actually exist? and How are their customers experiencing the problems?
+After understanding their main business griefs, we investigated; what evidence they have that these problems actually exist?
+And How are their customers experiencing the problems?
 To soon realize that our best approach would be to start with UX Auditing their current website to find usability issues and tells us more clearly on the points to improve on the site.
 The best method to achieve our objective would definitely be a Heuristic Evaluation.

-Before executing a Heuristic Evaluation, it is necessary to know our users and try to carry out the cognitive walkthrough of the website, understanding their motivations and frustrations.
+Before executing a Heuristic Evaluation, it is necessary to know our users and try to carry out the website’s cognitive walkthrough, understanding their motivations and frustrations.
 For this case, we used the Proto-Personas strategy to advance faster and detailed based on web statistics and information provided by the client about their existing clients.

 The more you engage with your users, the easier it is to understand what you are building for them.

-Conducting an interview with stakeholders and carefully analyzing the web statistics from Google Analytics we came to the conclusion of two different main targets we could drive the design decisions forward.
-Mike, an casual buyer with moderate knowledge about the product, and Steven, who by the nature of his business is a recurring buyer.
+Interviewing with stakeholders and carefully analyzing the web statistics from Google Analytics.
+We concluded two different main targets could drive the design decisions forward.
+Mike, a casual buyer with moderate knowledge about the product, and Steven, a recurring buyer by the nature of his business.

 The results, after extensive analysis, were clear on the weak points of the website and the priorities of each group of problems.
 Followed by a series of recommendations that we launched as a hypothesis of our heuristic analysis.

 Part of our strategy was to take the findings from our expert review study as a hypothesis that we could validate with a user usability test.
-Unlike the previous analysis, the test with users would provide us with very valuable qualitative information.
+Unlike the previous analysis, the test with users would provide us with precious qualitative information.

 Evidence-based design allows us to reach the essence of design, everything else is decoration.

-Approaching a model of 5 users per proto-persona that confirmed most of our hypothesis and suggested patterns of behavior and usability problems that we referred to our initial analysis.
-To present our analysis to the client, the UserTesting.com reports were not sufficient and so we improved them with a deeper analysis on our own, mainly taking into account all the qualitative data obtained in the follow-up questions to each task of our test.
+Approaching 5 users per proto-persona model confirmed most of our hypothesis and suggested patterns of behavior and usability problems that we referred to in our initial analysis.
+To present our analysis to the client, the UserTesting.com reports were not sufficient.
+We improved them with deeper analysis on our own, mainly considering all the qualitative data obtained in the follow-up questions to each task of our test.

 Design & Prototype

-Our goal was to solve in a holistic way each area of opportunity for improvement of usability and perception of the website.
+Our goal was to solve in a holistic way each area of opportunity to improve usability and perception of the website.
 We made several sketches as a team and transferred the best-rated solutions to high-quality wireframes using Sketch to validate the usability improvements.

-Meanwhile, the UI team was designing, in conjunction with UX lead, the new style guide based on Client’s new branding.
-Abandoning the pale colors and blur gradients on photographs in the previous site and moving forward to a bolder color palette and fonts with a heavy use of dark tones and a vibrant orange accent.
+Meanwhile, the UI team was designing, in conjunction with the UX lead, the new style guide based on the Client’s new branding.
+Abandon the pale colors and blur gradients on photographs in the previous site and move forward to a bolder color palette and fonts with heavy use of dark tones and a vibrant orange accent.

 During the construction of the Style Guide, we created mood boards based on benchmarks from other websites.
-Completed the main elements of our design system, moving to the UI design of the screens was a very fast process.
+Completed the main elements of our design system.
+Moving to the UI design of the screens was a swift process.

-At the time of writing this case study, the project is in the development stage and there is still no evidence gathered of metrics and results, except the high satisfaction of the client for the process carried out and the design outcome.
+When writing this case study, the project is in the development stage, and there is still no evidence gathered of metrics and results, except the client’s high satisfaction for the process carried out and the design outcome.